-TO ELECT ONE DIRECTOR
+TO ELECT THREE DIRECTORS

-The Bylaws of the Company provide that the board of directors will determine the number of directors, but shall consist of at least one director and no more than 15 directors.
+The Bylaws of the Company provide that the Board of Directors will determine the number of directors, but shall consist of at least one director and no more than 15 directors.
 The stockholders of the Company elect the directors.
 At each annual meeting of stockholders of the Company, successors of the class of directors whose term expires at the annual meeting will be elected for a three-year term.
 Any director elected to fill a vacancy or newly created directorship resulting from an increase in the authorized number of directors shall hold office for a term that shall coincide with the remaining term of that class.
 In no case will a decrease in the number of directors shorten the term of any incumbent director.
-Any vacancy on the board howsoever resulting may be filled by a majority of the directors then in office, even if less than a quorum, or by a sole remaining director.
-The stockholders will elect one director for the coming year; the nominee, Mr. Phillip E. Powell, presently serves as a director of the Company and will be elected for a term of three years.
+Any vacancy on the Board howsoever resulting may be filled by a majority of the directors then in office, even if less than a quorum, or by a sole remaining director.
+The stockholders will elect three directors for the coming year; each nominee presently serves as a director of the Company and will be appointed for a term of three years.

 Unless otherwise instructed or unless authority to vote is withheld, the enclosed proxy will be voted for the election of the nominee listed herein.
-Although the board of directors of the Company does not contemplate that the nominee will be unable to serve, if such a situation arises prior to the Annual Meeting, the person named in the enclosed proxy will vote for the election of such other person as may be nominated by the board of directors.
+Although the Board of Directors does not contemplate that the nominee will be unable to serve, if such a situation arises prior to the Annual Meeting, the person named in the enclosed proxy will vote for the election of such other person as may be nominated by the Board of Directors.

-The board of directors of the Company consists of five directors divided into three classes.
+The Board of Directors of the Company consists of five directors divided into three classes.
 At each annual meeting of stockholders, one class is elected to hold office for a term of three years.
-Directors serving until the earlier of (i) resignation or (ii) expiration of their terms at the annual meeting of stockholders in the years indicated are as follows: 2005 - Mr. Phillip E. Powell; 2006 - Messrs.
-Rick L. Wessel, Richard T. Burke and Joe R Love; and 2007 - Ms. Tara U. MacMahon.
-All officers serve at the discretion of the board of directors.
-No family relationships exist between any director and executive officer, except that Mr. John C. Powell, vice president of information technology, is the brother of Mr. Phillip E. Powell, the chairman of the board of the Company.
-The Director standing for election at the Annual Meeting of Stockholders is the following:
+Directors serving until the earlier of (i) resignation or (ii) expiration of their terms at the annual meeting of stockholders in the years indicated are as follows: 2006 - Messrs.
+Rick L. Wessel, Richard T. Burke and Joe R. Love; 2007 - Ms. Tara U. MacMahon; and 2008 - Mr. Phillip E. Powell.
+All officers serve at the discretion of the Board of Directors.
+No family relationships exist between any director and any executive officer, except that Mr. John C. Powell, vice president of information technology, is the brother of Mr. Phillip E. Powell, the chairman of the Board of the Company.
+The directors standing for election at the Annual Meeting of Stockholders are as follows: